vitaemagister/QA/README.md

 QA

-1. files / Useful files such as images, videos, docs etc.
+1. files / Useful test files such as images, videos, docs etc.
 2. scripts/ Bash utilities for useful QA applications setup (in progress)
 3. server/ mailhog for local emails (to review)
 4. simple-api/ DB + server API for it + json API collection